33 Classic Movies That Are Truly Timeless

 Memorable quote: “A girl can’t read that sort of thing without her lipstick.”

-Breakfast at Tiffany’s is to classic movies what Audrey Hepburn’s little black dress is to classic fashion.
-They’re both utterly timeless.
-Even though social climber Holly Golightly’s tactics for marrying a wealthy man are less than ideal, Hepburn’s portrayal of the character makes us root for her all the same.
-She’s clever, funny and multidimensional, so we get to see the good, the bad and the ugly.
-The movie won two Oscars in music categories, and you’ll fall in love with Hepburn each and every time you watch it (learn about Hepburn’s diet regime).
-While it was a critical and commercial success when it came out, these other classic movies got terrible reviews.
+Breakfast at Tiffany’s is to classic movies what Audrey Hepburn’s little black dress (courtesy of Hubert de Givenchy) is to classic fashion: utterly timeless.
+Even though social climber Holly Golightly’s tactics for marrying a wealthy man are not exactly aspirational, Hepburn is so empathetic in the role that it’s impossible to not root for her.
+(And George Peppard is flat-out dashing as the writer smitten with her.)
+The movie won two Oscars in music categories—”Moon River,” swoon—and you’ll fall in love with Hepburn each and every time you watch it.

 Butch Cassidy and the Sundance Kid